swoicik/swoicik.github.io/_pages/quotes.md

 post_date: 2018-05-31
 ---

-> Maybe our favorite quotations say more about us than about the stories and people we’re quoting.
+> "Maybe our favorite quotations say more about us than about the stories and people we’re quoting."
 John Green

-> Start where you are.
+> "Start where you are.
 Use what you have.
-Do what you can.
+Do what you can."
 Arthur Ashe

-> Writing is like driving a car at night.
-You never see further than your headlights, but you can make the whole trip that way.
+> "Writing is like driving a car at night.
+You never see further than your headlights, but you can make the whole trip that way." **Cory Doctorow**

-Cory Doctorow

-> Creativity is intelligence having fun.
+> "Creativity is intelligence having fun." **Albert Einstein**

-Albert Einstein

-> Every New Year is not a time for change.
-Every Day is.
+> "Every New Year is not a time for change.
+Every Day is." **Unknown**

-Unknown

-> If you’re the smartest person in the room, you’re in the wrong room.
+> "If you’re the smartest person in the room, you’re in the wrong room."
 Unknown

 > Every time I’ve done something that doesn’t feel right, it’s ended up not being right.